cako/blog/_posts/2018-03-09-julia-fortran.md

 The first difference we notice is the use of [`iso_c_binding`](https://gcc.gnu.org/onlinedocs/gfortran/ISO_005fC_005fBINDING.html).
 This creates named constants which are equivalent to their C types.
 In  multilanguage setting, it sets a standard dialect to be spoken by all.
 The second difference is the use of `bind` after the `subroutine` definition.
 This ensures that the `subroutine` can be accessed by C functions.
 Conveniently, it also means that we can name the structure without the standard mangling.
 I chose to call it `better_dot`, but omitting `name=` in this case would just result in `dot`.

+This time, I chose to use a `subroutine` as opposed to a `function`.
+In this case the output value has to be placed in the input variable `a`.
+This will affect how we write the associated `ccall`.

 We compile the code similarly as before, but now our Julia code will look like this:

 {% highlight julia %}